colloqium/colloqium-api/README.md

 6. Run the project:
 python main.py

+7. Run ngrok to expose the local server to Twilio: ngrok http --domain=NGROK_DOMAIN_HERE 5000
 ## Troubleshooting

 If you encounter any problems with the above steps, please open an issue in the repository or contact the maintainer at obletonadrian@gmail.com.